nguyenthanhjt/google-data-analytics-professional-certificate-course/5_Analyze-Data-to-Answer-Questions/m3_aggregate-data-for-analysis/p3_work-with-subqueries/s3_pq_activity_use-subqueries-to-refine-data.md

 The last query you ran returned every record from only the top five stations with the highest average trip durations.
 How would you modify the previous query to find all the records from the five stations with the lowest average trip durations?

-1 point

-Change DESC to ASC in line 17
+- `Change DESC to ASC in line 17` - Correct
+- Change AVG(tripduration) AS avg_duration to MIN(tripduration) AS min_duration in line 13
+- Change top_five to bottom_five in line 16
+- Change 5 to -5 in line 18

 ### Question 2